 Coles has been involved in a number of civic, political and philanthropic activities including: council member of the Burchfield Art Center; Arts in American; Erie County Horizons Waterfront Commission, Board of Directors; Build a New City, Inc.; trustee, Preservation League New York State; trustee, Western New York Public Broadcasting Station.
 He has continued as an Honorary Trustee of the Western New York PBS since 1987.
 Mr. Coles has also served as a Fellow of the AIA on numerous committees and task forces, such as the National Housing Committee, National Urban Design and Planning Committee, Social Responsibility Committee.
 He is also a member of Alpha Kappa Mu, the National Organization of Minority Architects and has served as the treasurer and vice-president of that organization.
 Mr. Coles is married to the former Sylvia R. Meyn and the couple has two children, Marion Brigette and Darcy Eliot.

 Microfilm Collection (2005):

 The Coles Papers were organized in folders and categories by Robert T. Coles.
 They were indexed and prepared for microfilming by Monroe and Freddie Mae Fordham.
 The papers were microfilmed by Tanisha Fordham (a student volunteer from the Buffalo Academy of the Sacred Heart High School) and James Prok (a student at Buffalo State College).
 The papers were microfilmed under the supervision of the Monroe Fordham Center for Regional History, Buffalo State College.

-The Coles manuscript collection was donated and organized in 2017 by Sylvia Coles, Robert T. Cole’s wife.
+Boxes 1-3 Coles manuscript collection was donated and organized in 2017 by Sylvia Coles, Robert T. Cole’s wife.
+Box 4 was donated following Robert Cole’s death in summer of 2020.
 The papers are available for research in the SUNY Buffalo State Archives & Special Collections Department.